History of Tonga

-The history of Tonga is recorded since the ninth century BC,Tonga is the first island to be settled in Polynesia dating back to lapita people settling Tonga 800 bc.
-Lapita pottery was found in Tonga dating back 3000 years when seafarers associated with the Lapita diaspora first settled the islands which now make up the Kingdom of Tonga.
-Along with Samoa, the area served as a gateway into the rest of the Pacific region known as Polynesia.
+The history of Tonga is recorded since the ninth century BC.
+Tongatapu was the first island to be settled in Polynesia, when people from the Lapita culture settled there around 3000 years ago.
+The region is now controlled by the Kingdom of Tonga.
+Along with Samoa, Tonga served as a gateway into the rest of Polynesia.
 Ancient Tongan mythologies recorded by early European explorers report the islands of 'Ata and Tongatapu as the first islands having been hauled to the surface from the deep ocean by Maui.

 Pre-contact

 The dates of the initial settlement of Tonga are still subject to debate; nonetheless, one of the oldest occupied sites is found in the village of Pea on Tongatapu.
 Radiocarbon dating of a shell found at the site reportedly dates the occupation at 3180 ± 100 BP (Before Present).
 Some of the oldest sites pertaining to the first occupants of the Tongan Islands are found on Tongatapu which is also where the first Lapita ceramics were found by WC McKern in 1921.
 Nonetheless, reaching the Tongan islands (without Western navigational tools and techniques) was a remarkable feat accomplished by the Lapita peoples.
 Not much is known about Tonga before European contact because of the lack of a writing system during prehistoric times other than the oral history told to the early European explorers.
 The first time the Tongan people encountered Europeans was in April 1616 when Jacob Le Maire and Willem Schouten made a short visit to the islands to trade with them.